pa-0/TimeLimit-sf-mirror/README.md

 Three different modes are available:

  - time left;
  - time passed;
  - ordinary clock.

+When the time is over several possibilities are available:

+ - to show the defined message;
+ - to continue count the time;
+ - to launch another application;
+ - to close the count-down timer.

-Useful for time tracking  of your speech, lecture or presentation.
+Useful for speech, lecture or presentation timing.

 Colour / font / time limits can be changed using settings window and hot-keys.
 It's possible to save and restore several configurations.